Financial help if you have a permanent physical, intellectual or psychiatric condition that stops you from working.

 Natalie isn’t eligible for DSP.

-You need to submit medical evidence if you claim Disability Support Pension (DSP), or have a medical review.
+You need to submit medical evidence if you claim Disability Support Pension (DSP), or have a medical eligibility review.

 You may need to attend a Job Capacity Assessment for a Disability Support Pension (DSP) claim or medical review.